-The fourth Sunday before Christmas is the first Sunday in Advent.
-Advent is the beginning of the Christian year, leading up to Christmas.
-It includes the preceding four weeks before Christmas Day.
+Advent is the beginning of the Christian year.
+The Christian year includes the four weeks preceding Christmas Day.

 On the first Sunday of Advent in December 2018, I wrote a poem inspired by one of the four scripture lessons, and I decided that day, as a spiritual practice, that I would try to write one poem a week based on one of the lessons in the Sunday service.
 Typically, most worship services have four lessons: from the Old Testament, the Psalms, the Epistles, and the Gospels.